Emergency Medical Technician – Basic

-The EMT typically represents one of the first components of the emergency medical system.
-This course prepares individuals to care for patients at accident scenes and transport by ambulance to the hospital under medical direction.
-The course emphasizes emergency skills such as managing respiratory and cardiac emergencies, medical emergencies, trauma emergencies and patient assessment, and teaches these skills in a job-related context.
+The Emergency Medical Technician typically represents one of the first components of the emergency medical system.
+The EMT Basic course prepares individuals to care for patients at accident scenes and other trauma incidents, for patient illness in residential settings, and patient care and transport by ambulance to the hospital under medical direction.
+The course emphasizes emergency skills such as managing respiratory and cardiac emergencies, other medical emergencies, trauma emergencies and patient assessment, and teaches these skills in a job-related context.
 The National Registry of EMT’s test is required at the completion of the course for licensure in the State of Wisconsin.
-The course is also a pre-requisite for EMT-Intermediate Technician and EMT-Paramedic training.
-EMT-Basic is 4 credits at 8 hours per week totaling 144 hours plus 10+ hours in a hospital emergency room setting and ambulance ride-along training.
+The semester long course is also a pre-requisite for Advanced EMT (AEMT), EMT-Intermediate and EMT-Paramedic training.
+The EMT-Basic course is a 5 credit, 180 hour course, plus 10+ hours in a hospital emergency room setting and ambulance ride-along training.
+Students can expect an average of 10 hours per week of contact hours that will include four day-long lab days and on-line Blackboard coursework.
+When the student enrolls in the course they will only see that lab days are on Fridays but all students will have the choice of attending either Fridays or Saturdays for the 4 lab day weekends during the semester.
+If there are any questions please call Joy Skogen at 608-757-7690.

-A minimum of an 80% is required on all exams to be eligible to attend the National Registry of EMT practical and written exams needed for Wisconsin EMT licensing.
+A minimum of a 75% is required on all exams to be eligible to attend the National Registry of EMT (NREMT) practical and written exams needed for Wisconsin EMT licensing.
+Knowledge and skills outcomes include;

 - Recognize and provide interventions for airway and breathing emergencies